-- 1. All county islands are within the Primary Sphere of Influence. - 2.
-Most of the annexation area already received some services from the City of Hanford. - There is capacity in the City water and sewer systems to add the parcels currently on individual water and sewer systems if those property either desire to hook up or are required to because their systems fail. - 4.
-Inclusion of the islands in the city limits will not negatively affect the Police or Fire Department's ability to provide their services to the community.
-There is a memorandum of understanding between the City of Hanford and the County of Kings that allows for a two-year transition from County Sheriff to City Police service in the annexation areas. - 5.
-There would be no change to school districts because of the island annexations. - 6.
-The proposed annexation of the county islands is not to accommodate any specific proposed development project.
-The purpose of the proposed annexations is to further good local government and make available the full range of City services to both developed and undeveloped county island areas. - 7.
-All islands are completely surrounded by developed areas within the city limits of Hanford. - 8.
-Because of their proximity inside the city limits, the provision of service within the county islands can be more efficiently provided by the City.
+- 1. All county island is within the Primary Sphere of Influence. - 2.
+Most of the annexation area already receives some services from the City of Hanford. - 3.
+Inclusion of the island in the city limits will not negatively affect the Police or Fire Department's ability to provide their services to the community.
+There is a memorandum of understanding between the City of Hanford and the County of Kings that allows for a two-year transition from County Sheriff to City Police service in the annexation areas. - 4.
+There would be no change to school districts because of the island annexation. - 5.
+The proposed annexation of the county island is not to accommodate any specific proposed development project.
+The purpose of the proposed annexation is to further good local government and make available the full range of City services to both developed and undeveloped county island areas. - 6.
+The island is completely surrounded by developed areas within the city limits of Hanford. - Because of the proximity inside the city limits, the provision of service within the county island can be more efficiently provided by the City. - 8.
+The prezoning is internally consistent with the goals, objectives, and policies of the General Plan and the Municipal Code. - 9.
+The prezoning would not be detrimental to the public health, safety, or welfare of the community.

-- The anticipated land uses on the subject site would be compatible with existing and future surrounding uses. - 10.
-The county islands are mostly developed and are all completely surrounded by urban development.
-City services are available to each of the island area. - 11.
-State law encourages the annexation of county islands to further the goal of effective and efficient provision of local government services. - 12.
-Annexation No. 160, Parts 1-3 and 5-8 is consistent with the Hanford General Plan Policies L15, L16, and L17.
+- 10. The prezoning would maintain the appropriate balance of land uses within the City.
+Annexation would not change most land uses since the parcels are already developed. - 11.
+The anticipated land uses on the subject site would be compatible with existing and future surrounding uses. - 12.
+The county island is developed and completely surrounded by urban development.
+City services are available to the island area. - 13.
+State law encourages the annexation of county islands to further the goal of effective and efficient provision of local government services. - 14.
+Based on the above findings, Annexation No. 160, Part 4 is consistent with the Hanford General Plan Policies L15, L16, and L17.